UP's first air pollution control tower to come up along DND in Noida | Business

 UP's first air pollution control tower to come up along DND in Noida

-Uttar Pradeshs first air pollution control tower is set to come up along the DND Expressway in Noida, officials said on Friday.The tower will be a pilot project which would be installed by the Noida Authority in collaboration with the Bharat Heavy Electricals Limited BHEL, they said.The tower will be 20 metres tall and 4.5 metres in diameter, and will be able to improve air quality in an area of one square kilometre, they added.Enabling Noida to breathe better
+Uttar Pradeshs first air pollution control tower is set to come up along the DND Expressway in Noida within two months from now, officials said on Friday.The tower will be a pilot project which would be installed by the Noida Authority in collaboration with the Bharat Heavy Electricals Limited BHEL under its corporate social responsibility CSR initiative, they said.The tower will be 20 metres tall and 4.5 metres in diameter, and it will be able to improve air quality in an area of one square kilometre, they added.Enabling Noida to breathe better

 - Country: